-Let’s cut to the chase: If you’re interested in the KOHO card you can use my referral code BOOMECHO to get $20 when you activate your card and make your first purchase.
-You can also earn another $40 when you set up Payroll Direct (direct deposit with an employer).
-That’s $60 in free cash!
+Let’s cut to the chase: If you’re interested in the KOHO card you can use my referral code BOOMECHO to get up to 1.5% cashback when you activate your card and make your first purchase.
+You can also earn another 0.5% cashback when you set up Payroll Direct (direct deposit with an employer).

-Use this link to join KOHO and enter the referral code BOOMECHO to get up to $60 in cash.
+Use this link to join KOHO and enter the referral code BOOMECHO to get up to 1.5% cashback.

 I signed up for KOHO shortly after launch and have enjoyed using it for my miscellaneous spending every month, as a complement to my regular rewards credit card usage.
 Others have told me KOHO has become their go-to card for ALL spending – they love it that much.

 Before you sign up make sure to read my full KOHO review here to determine whether the card and its app and features are a good fit for your money situation.